Bouygues Telecom: History

+Later, in summer 2025, the operator launched it's 40GB worldwide mobile offer, for new customers, providing the possibility to get 40GB of mobile internet, in a 112 countries around the globe.
+It does not include phone calls, though.

 Legal issues

-Antitrust Litigation
+Antitrust litigation

 Along with Orange and SFR, Bouygues Telecom was, in 2005, found by the Autorité de la concurrence (the French competition body) to have acted against the best interests of consumers and the economy by sharing confidential information between 1997 and 2003.
 The three companies were collectively fined €535 million in total.
 In November 2007, Bouygues Telecom went to court seeking to have the ruling annulled.